 Many people think that symptoms of pain, stiffness, swelling, atrophy, and loss of range of motion are an unavoidable part of “the aging process.”
 Current science and clinical results encourage us to re-examine our beliefs in what is possible with our bodies as we age.
 A forward-thinking approach involves body-consciousness, an active lifestyle and integrative therapeutic care.

-Acupressure/Massage and Energetic Work manipulate the body with various pressures, affecting energy and fluid flow through tissues and muscles.
+Acupressure and Energetic Work manipulate the body with various pressures, affecting energy and fluid flow through tissues and muscles.
 Personal energetic patterns can be reset to better health and resonance.
-Acupressure/Massage and Reiki stimulate muscular, nervous and glandular health.
-Email Carly for Intuitive Reiki Healing, or Stephanie for Acupuncture + Integrative Bodywork.
+Acupressure and Reiki stimulate muscular, nervous and glandular health.
+Email Carly for Intuitive Reiki Healing, or Stephanie for Acupuncture + Acupressure.

 Yoga instruction and bodywork allows you to relearn and practice whole-body alignment, stretching and movement.
 This mindful body-training strengthens your core, your global posture, and the health of all your movements.
 Importantly, this helps to free up breathing and relieve unhealthy stress on joints.
 Connective tissue is stimulated and reshaped through bodywork.
 Please contact Alina Hernandez at Kent Yoga & Bodyworks, 2 Green Pastures Lane, Kent, CT.